SanderVanhove/node-referencer/README.md

 Because `NodePaths` bug out some times, in my experience.

 ### Why do I have to close and reopen the parent's script?
-The script gets saved to dick correctly, but Godot holds a cache that only get invalidated after closing it.
+The script gets saved to disk correctly, but Godot holds a cache that only get invalidated after closing it.
 If you know a workaround please let me know.